-MCLC and MCLC Resource Center are pleased to announce publication of Tzu-hui Celina Hung’s review of Sinophone Malaysian Literature: Not Made in China (Cambria, 2013), by Alison M. Groppe.
+MCLC and MCLC Resource Center are pleased to announce publication of Alison Groppe’s review of Writing the South Seas: Imagining the Nanyang in Chinese and Southeast Asian Postcolonial Literature (University of Washington Press, 2015), by Brian Bernards.
 The review appears below, but is best read online at:

-My thanks to Nicholas Kaldis, MCLC book review editor for literary studies, for ushering the review to publication.
+My thanks to Nicholas Kaldis, MCLC literary studies book review editor, for ushering the review to publication.

 By Brian Bernards

 MCLC Resource Center Publication (Copyright January, 2017)

 As Bernards makes clear from the start—and as many readers will already know—the Chinese term Nanyang literally means the “South Seas” and conventionally refers to the region of Southeast Asia, comprised of what are now Cambodia, Laos, Myanmar, Thailand, Vietnam, Malaysia, Singapore, Indonesia, Brunei, and the Philippines.
 It is the book’s identification and highlighting of para-geographical features of Nanyang, as literary device and imaginary, however, that comprises one of its primary contributions.
 First and foremost, Bernards introduces Nanyang literary texts from multiple time periods, geographical sites, and languages, the majority of which have received scant, if any, attention in English-language scholarship.
 Continue reading